Bob9999YT/Screenshare-application/README.md

 ## Requirements

-You need cloudflared to run this app, and you have to rename the .exe file to "cloudflared" for it to work You can install that [here](https://github.com/cloudflare/cloudflared/releases/tag/2026.7.3) and this should be named as "cloudflared-windows-amd64.exe"
+You need cloudflared to run this app, and you have to rename the .exe file to "cloudflared" for it to work You can install that [here](https://github.com/cloudflare/cloudflared/releases/tag/2026.7.3) and this should be named as "cloudflared-windows-amd64.exe" on the website

 ## Installation
 Download the [latest release](https://github.com/Bob9999YT/Screenshare-application/releases/tag/v1.00) create a folder with the .exe file, and cloudflared.exe and run the screenshare application.